beckym223/manual_work/E6_long_edited.md

 the price change by holding these characteristics of semiconductors fixed.
 Beginning in 1997, the U.S. Bureau of Labor
-" See J. Steven Landefeld and Robert P. Parker (1997).

 ### ---Economics-2001-0-07.txt---